Theme, Overview, Timeline & General Rules Theme: There is a Time and a Place for Everything

 9. Entries will be judged in the following manner:

-Flaming is not allowed and any and all offensive/hurtful comments will be removed.
-If, as a participant, you find a comment that you consider hurtful or rude, please let a Mod know immediately.
+Flaming is never allowed and any and all offensive/hurtful comments will be removed.
+If, as a participant, you find a comment that you consider hurtful or rude, please let a Mod know immediately and we will take care of it.
 Again, flaming and rudeness will not be tolerated.
 We really mean it!
 Trolls are only Magical Creatures and the only flaming allowed is Sirius swishing around in glam make-up and tight leather pants.
 SIRIUSLY!